-Whether you’re just starting to take control of your finances or already working toward financial independence, you’re also thinking about your aging parents and their money.
+Whether you’re just starting to take control of your finances or already working toward financial independence, you might also be thinking about a common financial fear – your aging parents and their money.

 Are they financially prepared for retirement?